felixmr1/treasurePleasure/documents/documentations/RAD.md

 ## 2 Requirements

-### 2.1 Epics & User Stories
+### 2.1 Epics / User Stories

-The **bold** items are Epics and the sub-items are User Stories

-**1. As a player I want to see a map pinpointing my location and other objects location so that I get a feel for the virtual reality.**
+**1. As a player I want to see a map pinpointing my location so that I get a sense of belonging in the game**

+    Implement Google Map that appears in application Map is constrained to specific area

-    1.1.
-As a player, I want my location to be displayed on a map so that I know where I am.
+**2. As a player I want to have a choosable nick and an avatar so that I get a personalized experience**

+    Can choose nick and avatar on first time playing game Player cannot take already taken nick
+    Can change nick and avatar when in game Information about current nick and avatar is available

-    1.2.
-As a player, I want objects to have a location; so that I know where to find them.
+**3. As a player I want to see different items on the map so that I know what I can collect**

+    There is always a certain amount of items on the map Items are spread out rather than clustered
+    Items has value and type
+    There are at least 3 items differing in appearance and value

-**2. As a player I want to be able to collect and store items. - Because I'm a hoarder.**
+**4.As a player I want to pick up item that appears on the map and put them in my backpack**

-    2.1 As a player, I want to be able to pickup items that I'm near; because items are valuable to me.
-    2.2 As a player, I want to be able to see how many items I'm currently carrying, and how many more items I can collect before my backpack is full. - So that I can plan my walk.
-    2.3 As a player, I want a storage chest, with unlimited capacity, to unload my backpack contents into. - So that I can save all my valuables.

-**3. As a player I want to be able to buy upgrades for a more dynamic experience.**

-    3.1 As a player, I want to be able to improve my character with drop-bonuses.
-This will add a sense of progress to my game experience.
-    3.2 As a player, I want to be able to visit an upgrade center, where I can spend items (or item value) in exchange for bonuses.

-**4. As a user I want to be able to customize my profile to get a more personalized experience.**
+    The player needs to be close enough to the item Backpack has capacity, i.e. max number of items or max weight If backpack is full then the item stays on the map On pickup the item is removed from map and added to backpack There is a backpack view where player can view its content

-    4.1 As a player I need a player class so that I can get a backpack, chest and upgrade center.
+**5. As a player I need a chest where I can empty my backpack and gain points in the game**
-    4.2 As a player I want a nickname and avatar.
-This will add flavour to the game.

-**5. As a player I want to compete with other players so that I'm motivated to continue playing.**

-    5.1 As a new player I want the game to have seasons with certain duration so that a winner is determined and everything resets and gives equal opportunities to all.
-    5.2 As a player I want to be able to see my and others current score to see how well I'm doing.
+    The chest appears on the map
+    When close enough to chest user can interact with it and empty the backpack When emptying the sum of the content in backpack should be added to the chest as points

-    5.3 As a player I want to see the history of who has won previous season in case I am on that scoreboard.
+**5. As a player I want to see a shop on the map where I can go so that I can trade items for better values on picked up items**

+    The shop appears on the map
+    When close enough player can interact with shop Ability to choose items from backpack and trade them for drop bonus (e.g. dropbonus increases by 1/100*(value of item))

 ### 2.2 User interface